Detroit unions to end talks if state plan accepted

 LEGAL CHALLENGES

 The consent agreement has been a controversial subject in Detroit.
-The agreement, drafted largely by the state treasurer in discussions with city leaders, imposes strict financial controls on city operations and requires outside leaders to work with Bing on restructuring how the city is run.
+It was drafted largely by the state treasurer in discussions with city leaders and imposes strict financial controls on city operations.
+It also requires outside leaders to work with Bing on restructuring how the city is run.

 Union officials, including Garrett, said they have confidence in a public movement to limit the governor's ability to intervene in the financial problems facing many Michigan cities.